380. Bob redux (part 2): the “blessings” of chastity

 And what have I received in return?

 See, all those relationships that I rejected?
 I didn’t know back then to blame the poor teachings of the church.
-If anything, those confusing experiences reinforced the idea that maybe the church was right – that relationships are dangerous and harmful and that I should just wait until God drops someone into my life like mana, magically falling from the sky.
+If anything, those confusing experiences reinforced the idea that maybe the church was right – that relationships are dangerous and harmful and that I should just wait until God drops someone into my life like manna, magically falling from the sky.
 I didn’t blame the church and so I blamed myself.
 I would think, “well, that relationship didn’t work out.
 I must be doing something wrong – that’s what the church would tell me.
 Or maybe it’s me – maybe I’m just wrong.”

 It was a pretty vicious cycle of despair.